 Carlos Betancourt (born San Juan, Puerto Rico 1966) is an American artist, generally described as a multi-disciplinary artist.
-His artworks explore issues of memory and his own experiences, while also dwelling in matters of beauty, identity and communication.
+His artworks explore issues of memory, and his own experiences, while also dwelling in issues of nature, the environment and matters of beauty, identity and communication.
 By means of re-examination, he recycles and reinterprets the past by delivering it in a fresh and new relevant context.
 Influenced by personal memories, he believes that art can be informed by one's own experiences, not necessarily the other way around.

 Mr. Betancourt's artwork is part of public collections such as the Smithsonian' National Portrait Gallery in Washington, D.C., the Metropolitan Museum of Art in New York, NSU Art Museum Fort Lauderdale, San Antonio Museum of Art, Texas, New Orleans Museum of Art, Louisiana, Palm Springs Arts Museum, California, Bass Museum of Art, Florida, PAMM Perez Art Museum, Florida, Museo de Arte Ponde, Puerto Rico.
 His work is exhibited in various galleries as well as art fairs such as Art Basel and Arco.
-He is the recipient of numerous awards and grants, including the Florida Department of State Millennium Cultural Recognition Award, a National Endowment for the Arts Grant, and the Miami Beach Arts Council Grant.
-He has worked as a curator, furniture designer and has collaborated in architectural and site-specific commissions with architect Alberto Latorre in several large-scale public art commissions.
+He is the recipient of numerous awards and grants, including the Florida Department of State Millennium Cultural Recognition Award, a National Endowment for the Arts Grant, Bas-Fisher Invitational Grant, the Florida Prize on Contemporary Art People Choice Award, and the Miami Beach Arts Council Grant.
+He has worked as a curator, furniture designer and has collaborated in architectural and site-specific private and publicl commissions with architect Alberto Latorre.

 In October 2015, ''Carlos Betancourt: Imperfect Utopia'' was published by Skira/Rizzoli.